 The Institute pools certain assets for general investment purposes.
-Related income and expenses, and realized and change in unrealized gains or losses, are allocated among participating funds.
+Related income and expenses, realized gains or losses, and changes in unrealized gains or losses, are allocated among participating funds.

 The Institute follows a spending guideline to determine the amount that may be drawn from its endowment funds.
 The guideline prescribes a formula that weights 70% based on inflating prior year spending by the Biomedical Research and Development Price Index and 30% weighted on 4.5% of the average of investment valuation for the periods June through October of the prior year.
 This total draw is further restricted by a spending cap that increases 4.3% annually from a predetermined base year.
 The Institute may allocate additional amounts from investment returns to fund obligations and various strategic initiatives, subject to board approval.
-The board approved draw from investments for the years ended June 30, 2022 and 2021 was \$28,398,613 and \$27,587,545, respectively.
+The board approved draw from investments for the years ended June 30, 2023 and 2022 was \$31,437,069 and \$28,398,613, respectively.